codyallison/pandas-challenge/README.md

 If you have access to Jupyter Notebook you may launch the file as is in your notebook.
 If you would like to review the code as a raw python file you may convert the file to a .py and launch and run in the editor of your choice.

-an analysis of the data is provided at the top of the PyCitySchool file
+an analysis of the data is provided in a separate file in the main directory

 Code by Cody Allison for purposes of edX boot camp/Washington University in Saint Louis.